mikedilger/mosaic-spec/docs/identity.md

 * Publishing/modifying a user's [Key Schedule](keyschedule.md) with new keys and/or revocations.
 * Publishing/modifying a user's [Profile](profile.md) record.

-Subkeys might be deterministically derived from the master private key, or they might not.
+Subkeys might be deterministically derived from the master secret key, or they might not.
 Nothing in the Mosaic spec requires such, but some implementations may make use of this.